|(require shell/pipeline)||package: shell-pipeline|

 Each member of the pipeline will have its current-output-port connected to the current-input-port of the next member.
 The first and last members use in and out, respectively, to communicate with the outside world.

-All ports specified (in, out, err) may be either a port, the symbol 'null, #f, or a path/string/symbol.
-The error port may be 'stdout, in which case the output port will be used.
+All ports specified (in, out, err) may be either a port, a file-redirection-spec?, the special redirect value null-redirect, #f, or a path/string/symbol.
+The error port may also be stdout-redirect, in which case the output port will be used, stderr-capture-redirect, in which case the error text will be captured and added to the text of any exception, or shared-stderr-capture-redirect, which is like stderr-capture-redirect except that all parts of a pipeline that use it share the port and have their error text in the exception.
 If #f is given, then a port will be returned in the pipeline struct returned (similar to subprocess).
-If 'null is given a null output port or empty string port is used.
 If a path/string/symbol is given, then a file at that path is opened.

 Beware that just as with subprocess, if you pass #f to get an input, output, or error port out of a pipeline, the resulting port may be a file-stream-port, and you will need to be sure to close it.
 Otherwise all file-stream-port handling in the pipeline and for file redirection is done automatically.